pyca/cryptography/docs/hazmat/backends/commoncrypto.rst

 CommonCrypto Backend
 ====================

 The `CommonCrypto`_ C library provided by Apple on OS X and iOS.
+The CommonCrypto backend is only supported on OS X versions 10.8 and above.

 .. currentmodule:: cryptography.hazmat.backends.commoncrypto.backend